inpsyde/agb-connector/readme.txt

 = Setting the automatic transfer of legal texts =

-To set the transfer of the legal texts, go to *Settings => IT-Recht Kanzlei*.
+To set the transfer of the legal texts, go to *Settings => AGB Connector*.
 1. Generate the API-Token by clicking “Regenerate”.
 2. Assign a page of your WordPress-installation to each legal text.
 Eventually, you need to create these pages first.
 3. Save your settings.